 We started out with just five employees in a small lab in the then-new BioCity campus in Nottingham.
 We now employ 350 people located at sites, BioCity Nottingham and Alderley Park in Cheshire.
 Sygnature also has an office in Cambridge, Massachusetts.

 By the time Sygnature reached its 10th anniversary in 2014, our turnover had become £8.5m.
 It’s quadrupled in the five short years since then – having grown to £29m in 2018.
 Our sales and profitability have been accelerating well beyond that of the already buoyant global drug discovery contract research organisation (CRO) sector.

 While Sygnature was founded as a chemistry services company, we have significantly expanded our capabilities in the drug discovery space.
-As well as drug design and synthesis, we now offer a wide range of early discovery research services such as DMPK, discovery toxicology, in vitro assay development, computational chemistry and in vivo pharmacology.
+As well as drug design and synthesis, we now offer a wide range of early discovery research services such as DMPK, in vitro assay development, computational chemistry and in vivo pharmacology.
 We have come a long way, and Sygnature is now the largest independent drug discovery CRO in the UK, with customers all over the world from the US West Coast to Japan.

 Dr Simon Hirst, CEO and founder of Sygnature Discovery shares his thoughts around this new milestone.

 I always had the view that the outsourcing model offered significant advantages over the traditional pharmaceutical model.
 However, back in 2004, outsourcing was mainly a development activity.
 The sense in outsourcing active pharmaceutical ingredient (API) synthesis, secondary manufacture and even clinical trials was clear.
 But the early research part of the pharmaceutical pipeline was perceived as the ‘crown jewels’ that could never be outsourced, as it represented a core skill of large pharmaceutical companies.